kinetic-flow/iidxseg/README.md

 ### 2020-03-01

 Made the window resizable.
 Borderless option added.
 A bunch of command line options added for adjusting the window size at launch.

+### 2020-03-06

+Add timer and wall clock.
+Spawn a separate process to handle the network connection (and not block the GUI thread)